-5 Things to Know About Homeowner’s Insurance
+5 Thing To Know About Homeowners Insurance

 1. Know about exclusions to coverage.
 For example, most insurance policies do not cover flood or earthquake damage as a standard item.
 These types of coverage must be bought separately.